Skip to content

 6. Sabudana Khichdi

 It's a comfort food, especially during fasting; the dish is made with soaked sabudana (tapioca pearls), peanuts, and mild spices.
+It is a Janmashtami special food.

 7. Makhana Paag